 In business, what does “brand” mean?
 Is a brand just a logo?
 What does it take to build, foster, and promote a brand?
 When a rebrand is in order, how can you successfully pull it off?
-Get the 411 from marketing talents Jess Lund and Ali House, who shared insights and key tips in a podcast from Audigy’s Attainable Podcast Network.
+Get the 411 from marketing talents Jess Lund and Ali House, who shared their insights and key tips in the following blog post.

 More Than a Logo